MinervaΒΆ

 Configure API, Worker, and Metric Settings (Optional): Set up replicas, logging levels, and resource allocations for APIs, workers, routers, and other components.

-The above YAML manifest is intended for a cluster named minervacluster
+The above YAML manifest is intended for a Cluster named minervacluster

 .
 To use this manifest file, copy the file and update the source details accordingly.